US made no specific requests to Pakistan: Moeed

 WASHINGTON: National Security Adviser (NSA) Dr Moeed Yusuf says Pakistan will not accept “forceful takeover” in Afghanistan and instead support a political solution to the conflict.

-“We will not accept a forceful takeover,” he told reporters at a press conference at the Pakistan Embassy here late Wednesday, wrapping up a week of talks with the US administration.
+“We will not accept a forceful takeover,” he told reporters in a press conference at the Pakistan embassy here late Wednesday, wrapping up a week of talks with the US administration.

+Moeed stressed that the only solution to peace in Afghanistan was a “political one”.

 Dr Yusuf said Pakistan was no longer in a position to accept Afghan refugees as it currently hosts about 3.5 million.
 “Peace in Afghanistan is nonnegotiable for us,” he said, adding, “We, under no circumstances, are prepared to see protracted instability that in the past has caused spillover into Pakistan.